platformsh/platformsh-docs/sites/friday/src/get-started/flask/deploy/db-migrations.md

 Next, we're going to need to set up this local instance so it can communicate with our database service.
 When we did the push to {{% vendor/name %}} previously, it created and deployed our database service.
 The
-{{% vendor/name %}} CLI tool gives us a method to communicate to our application's services:
+{{% vendor/name %}} CLI gives us a method to communicate to our application's services:
 [{{% vendor/cli %}} tunnel](/development/ssh/_index.md#use-a-direct-tunnel)

 ```shell